norddjurs/NDK-Framework/README.md

-###Logging
+###Option
-The NDK Framework takes care of selecting what to log, and this is configured in the global configuration.
+The NDK Framework takes care of reading and writing user options, stored as keys with associated values.

-The plugin developer should log as much as possible in the categories NORMAL, DEBUG and ERROR, and let the NDK Framework filter which categories are written to the log.
+The options are stored in the Windows registry.